Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Uncorrectable-error-injection-based fault-tolerant and secure quantum communication

-Subsequently, the receiver sends an $\textit{ACK}_1$ to inform the sender that $|\psi \rangle_E$ has been received.
+Thereafter, the receiver transmits an $\textit{ACK}_1$ to inform the sender that $|\psi \rangle_E$ has been received, where $\textit{ACK}$ (acknowledgment) refers to a signal in data networking that confirms the successful receipt of a transmitted message~\cite{arq00}.
 Upon receiving the $\textit{ACK}_1$, the sender transmits $E_{un}$ to the receiver via a classical channel.
 The receiver applies $E_{un}$ to $|\psi \rangle_E$ and performs syndrome extraction again to verify if an all-zero syndrome is obtained.
-If the syndrome is not an all-zero, the receiver assumes a potential eavesdropping attack and aborts the process.
+If the syndrome is not all-zero, the receiver assumes a potential eavesdropping attack and aborts the process.